as1ndu/as1ndu.github.io/content/posts/10-switching-to-firefox.md

 date  : "2024-12-07"
 ---

-When ever you hear people trying to convince other people to switch to Firefox the reason is usually moral or ideological. [^1]
+Whenever you hear people trying to convince other people to switch to Firefox the reason is usually moral or ideological. [^1]

-A usually toted reason, is that capitalist browsers like Chrome, Safari & Edge have too much market share.
+A usually toted reason, is that "capitalist" browsers like Chrome, Safari & Edge have too much market share.
 So we need to switch to the less pathologically operated Firefox — this post is not about that.

 I recently switched to Firefox from Chrome.
 I felt like I was missing out on so much.